Dulux Colour Forecast 2015

 Only Dulux colour mixed with Dulux Wash&Wear® paint gives you exact colour accuracy to create the iconic Dulux Colours of New Zealand colours that look fresh in your home for years.

 Colours displayed should be used as a guide for your colour selection.
-To ensure best accuracy, test your colour choice at home by ordering Dulux Sample Pots and Large Colour Swatches.
+To ensure best accuracy, test your colour choice at home by ordering Dulux Sample Pots and A4 Colour Swatches.